What Are Sex Offender Registries?

 • How frequently offenders must update their information

-• How much information can be made available to the public
+• How much information the public can access

 • How the public can access the information

-How long sex offenders must be registered “varies by state and is oftentimes markedly different from one state to another,” says Pettlon.
-“Frequently, [the registration period] will be 10 years or more,” and typically doesn’t begin until the sex offender is released from their prison sentence.
 Public sex offender registry websites are the primary way that information is provided to the public.
-Public registries are intended to increase public safety by making information about sex offenders more accessible.
-They are not designed to target specific individuals.
-Information should not be used to harass or injure individuals on the registry.
-Doing so can lead to legal trouble.
+They exist to increase public safety by making information about sex offenders more accessible.
+They do not exist to target specific individuals.
+You should not use information to harass or injure individuals on the registry.
+Doing so can land you in legal trouble.

 History of Sex Offender Registries

-The Department of Justice’s National Sex Offender Public Website links to sex offender registries nationwide.
+The U.S. Department of Justice’s National Sex Offender Public Website links to sex offender registries nationwide.

 • Legal name